marijnmur/googlecloudshelltutorials/liveness_and_readiness.md

 the Kubernetes [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes):

 [Probes](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#probe-v1-core)
-have a number of fields that you can use to control more precisely the behavio r of liveness and readiness checks:
+have a number of fields that you can use to control more precisely the behavior of liveness and readiness checks:

 - `initialDelaySeconds`: Number of seconds after the container has started